Home | Browse Topics | Jobs, benefits & flats | Tenancy and housing | Bond: The landlord’s security against damage or unpaid rent

 • If you and the landlord agree, either of you can apply to have the bond refunded.
 If you both agree that everything in the property is OK, or if you agree that the landlord can take some money out of the bond to cover damage, cleaning or unpaid rent, then both of you sign a bond refund form that says what you’ve agreed should happen with the bond.

 • If you and the landlord don’t agree, then one of you can apply to get the bond, and the other side then has 10 working days to object.
 If the other person doesn’t object in time, the bond will usually be paid to the person who applied for it.
 As the tenant, you can apply for a bond refund at any time after the tenancy ends, but the landlord has only two months after the tenancy ends to apply.
-If there’s a dispute about the bond refund, you can take it to the Tenancy Tribunal (see “Problems with your landlord: What you can do” later in this chapter).
+If there’s a dispute about the bond refund, you can take it to the Tenancy Tribunal (see: “Problems with your landlord: What you can do”).

 Can I transfer my bond if I move to a new place with a new landlord?

 Yes, if the old landlord agrees.
 You can just keep the old bond with Tenancy Services and have them transfer it to cover the new tenancy.
-You’ll have to fill out a “bond transfer” form, which has to be signed by you and by both the old and the new landlord.
+You’ll have to fill out a “bond transfer” form, which has to be signed by you, the old landlord and the new landlord.
 The new landlord then sends the form to Tenancy Services.

 What happens to the bond if a flatmate moves out and another moves in?

-If the person moving out hadn’t signed the tenancy agreement and the bond lodgement form they have no right to any of the bond (unless they had agreed otherwise with the tenant or tenants).
-For more about the difference between a tenant and someone who’s just a flatmate, see “Who’s covered by the minimum tenancy protections”.
+If the person moving out hadn’t signed the tenancy agreement and the bond lodgement form, they don’t have a legal right to the bond that’s held by Tenancy Services.
+You can come up with a different agreement between flatmates if you choose, and this may be enforceable in the Disputes Tribunal.
+For more about the difference between a tenant and someone who’s just a flatmate, see: “Who’s covered by the minimum tenancy protections”.

 Next Section | Rent